 In this blog post, I argue that STS is not the solution to “tech ethics” that it tries to be.

 Encouraging computer scientists to collaborate with social science domain experts is a great idea.
 My paper with Bruce Haynes (1) (2) (3) is an example of this kind of work.
-In it, we drew from sociology of race to inform a technical design that addressed the unfairness of racial categories.
+In it, we drew from the sociology of race to inform a technical design that addressed the unfairness of racial categories.
 Significantly, in my view, we did not use STS in our work.
-Because the social injustices we were addressing were due to broad reaching social structures and politically constructed categories, we used sociology to elucidate what was at stake and what sorts of interventions would be a good idea.
+Because the social injustices we were addressing were due to broad-reaching social structures and politically constructed categories, we used sociology to elucidate what was at stake and what sorts of interventions would be a good idea.

 It is important to recognize that there are many different social sciences dealing with “social and political context”, and that STS, despite its interdisciplinarity, is only one of them.
-This is easily missed in an interdisciplinary venue in which STS is active, because STS is somewhat activist in asserting its own importance in these venues.
+This is easily missed in an interdisciplinary venue in which STS is active because STS is somewhat activist in asserting its own importance in these venues.
 STS frequently positions itself as a reminder to blindered technologists that there is a social world out there.
 “Let me tell you about what you’re missing!”
 That’s it’s shtick.
 Because of this positioning, STS scholars frequently get a seat at the table with scientists and technologists.
 It’s a powerful position, in sense.

 What STS scholars tend to ignore is how and when other forms of social scientists involve themselves in the process of technical design.
 For example, at FAT* this year there were two full tracks of Economic Models.
 Economic Models.
 Economics is a well-established social scientific discipline that has tools for understanding how a particular mechanism can have unintended effects when put into a social context.
 In economics, this is called “mechanism design”.
 It addresses what Selbst et al. might call the “Ripple Effect Trap”–the fact that a system in context may have effects that are different from the intention of designers.
 I’ve argued before that wiser economics are something we need to better address technology ethics, especially if we are talking about technology deployed by industry, which is most of it!
 But despite deep and systematic social scientific analysis of secondary and equilibrium effects at the conference, these peer-reviewed works are not acknowledged by STS interventionists.
 Why is that?

 As usual, quantitative social scientists are completely ignored by STS-inspired critiques of technologists and their ethics.
-That is too bad, because at the scale at which these technologies are operating (mainly, we are discussing civic- or web-scale automated decision making systems that are inherently about large numbers of people), fuzzier debates about “values” and contextualized impact would surely benefit from quantitative operationalization.
+That is too bad, because at the scale at which these technologies are operating (mainly, we are discussing civic- or web-scale automated decision-making systems that are inherently about large numbers of people), fuzzier debates about “values” and contextualized impact would surely benefit from quantitative operationalization.

 The problem is that STS is, at its heart, a humanistic discipline, a subfield of anthropology.
 If and when STS does not deny the utility or truth or value of mathematization or quantification entirely, as a field of research it is methodologically skeptical about such things.
 In the self-conception of STS, this methodological relativism is part of its ethnographic rigor.
 This ethnographic relativism is more or less entirely incompatible with formal reasoning, which aspires to universal internal validity.
-At a moralistic level, it is this aspiration of universal internal validity that is so bedeviling to the STS scholar: the mathematics are inherently distinct from an awareness of the social context, because social context can only be understood in its ethnographic particularity.
+At a moralistic level, it is this aspiration of universal internal validity that is so bedeviling to the STS scholar: the mathematics are inherently distinct from an awareness of the social context because social context can only be understood in its ethnographic particularity.

 This is a false dichotomy.
-There are other social sciences that address social and political context that do not have the same restrictive assumptions of STS.
+There are other social sciences that address social and political contexts that do not have the same restrictive assumptions of STS.
 Some of these are quantitative, but not all of them are.
-There are qualitative sociologists and political scientists with great insights into social context that are not disciplinarily allergic to the standard practices of engineering.
+There are qualitative sociologists and political scientists with great insights into social contexts that are not disciplinarily allergic to the standard practices of engineering.
 In many ways, these kinds of social sciences are far more compatible with the process of designing technology than STS!
-For example, the sociology we draw on in our “Racial categories in machine learning” paper is variously: Gramscian racial hegemony theory, structuralist sociology, Bourdieusian theories of social capital, and so on.
-Significantly, these theories are not based exclusively on ethnographic method.
+For example, the sociology we draw on in our “Racial categories in machine learning” paper is various: Gramscian racial hegemony theory, structuralist sociology, Bourdieusian theories of social capital, and so on.
+Significantly, these theories are not based exclusively on the ethnographic method.
 They are based on disciplines that happily mix historical and qualitative scholarship with quantitative research.
 The object of study is the social world, and part of the purpose of the research is to develop politically useful abstractions from it that generalize and can be measured.
 This is the form of social sciences that is compatible with quantitative policy evaluation, the sort of thing you would want to use if, for example, understanding the impact of an affirmative action policy.

 Given the widely acknowledge truism that public sector technology design often encodes and enacts real policy changes (a point made in Deirdre Mulligan’s keynote), it would make sense to understand the effects of these technologies using the methodologies of policy impact evaluation.
 That would involve enlisting the kinds of social scientific expertise relevant to understand society at large!